rencastillo/tec-ma2003b-lessons/4_Factor_Analysis/beamer/factor_analysis_presentation.typ

   - $bold(P)$ is the matrix whose columns are the eigenvectors $bold(v)_1, bold(v)_2, ..., bold(v)_n$
   - Each eigenvector satisfies: $bold(A) bold(v)_j = lambda_j bold(v)_j$

+  *Deeper Meaning and Significance:*
+  - *Eigenvalues* ($lambda_j$) measure the "strength" or "importance" of each underlying pattern in your data
+  - *Eigenvectors* ($bold(v)_j$) reveal the "direction" or "profile" of these patterns
+  - This decomposition is fundamental because it *separates complex multivariate relationships into independent, interpretable components*
+  - In factor analysis context: eigenvalues help determine how many meaningful factors exist, while eigenvectors show how variables cluster together

   *For symmetric matrices* (like covariance matrices in PCA/FA):
   - The eigenvectors are orthonormal ($bold(P)^top bold(P) = bold(I)$)
   - The decomposition simplifies to: $bold(A) = bold(P) bold(D) bold(P)^top$